-1.AGENCIES SERVING SURVIVORS ARE VOTING MEMBERS OF THE CoC: Domestic Violence Intervention Services (DVIS), Lindsey House, and The Spring Shelter.
-The ESG, CoC and HMIS System Administrators work closely with VSPs to operate their comparable databases, ensure all required HMIS data elements are collected and build dashboards to closely monitor system performance and ensure equitable outcomes for survivors.
+1.COC-WIDE POLICY UPDATES ARE MADE COLLABORATIVELY WITH VICTIM SERVICE PROVIDER AGENCIES WHO ARE VOTING MEMBERS OF THE CoC: Domestic Violence Intervention Services (DVIS), Lindsey House, and The Spring Shelter.
+The ESG Recipient, CoC Lead and HMIS System Administrator works closely with VSPs to operate their comparable databases, ensure all required HMIS data elements are collected and build dashboards to closely monitor system performance and ensure equitable outcomes for survivors.
 All shelters are required to conduct an immediate safety needs assessment within one week of intake into shelter, and protocols are in place to ensure that households can move to another emergency shelter option if there are accommodations more appropriately able to meet their health and safety needs.
 VSPs are active participants in CES committees where policies are set.
 For example, VSPs were involved in recent CES prioritization changes to ensure the needs of survivors are represented in prioritization criteria as well as developing the Standards of Operation for the local competition.
-VSPs and DV subject matter experts regularly provide CoC-wide training 2.VSPs COORDINATE WITH THE CoC TO ENSURE THAT ALL SERVICES ACROSS THE REGION ARE DESIGNED TO MEET THE NEEDS OF SURVIVORS.
+VSPs and DV subject matter experts regularly provide CoC-wide training.
+2.VSPs COORDINATE WITH THE CoC TO ENSURE THAT ALL SERVICES ACROSS THE REGION ARE DESIGNED TO MEET THE NEEDS OF SURVIVORS.
 DVIS and Lindsay House regularly attend CoC meetings and participate in CoC task groups.
-DVIS also has embedded staff within the street

-ACROSS THE REGION ARE DESIGNED TO MEET THE NEEDS OF SURVIVORS.
-DVIS and Lindsay House regularly attend CoC meetings and participate in CoC task groups.
 DVIS also has embedded staff within the street outreach program.
-The CoC coordinates an annual training for program staff to ensure they MEET THE NEEDS OF SURVIVORS on a variety of topics, including strategies to provide TRAUMA-INFORMED CARE, focused on tools for providing services that are VICTIM-CENTERED, and empower households in their right to self-determination.
+The CoC coordinates an annual training for program staff to ensure they MEET THE NEEDS OF SURVIVORS on a variety of topics, including strategies to provide TRAUMA-INFORMED CARE, focused on tools for providing services that are SURVIVOR-CENTERED trauma-informed care, and empower households in their right to self-determination.
 Safety is the highest priority for survivors, and CoC CES policies require that all access points connect survivors to the specialized DV access point and/or can request internal and external Emergency Transfers under VAWA housing protections.
 Additionally, VSPs coordinate with CES through regular case conferencing meetings to ensure that mainstream resources are readily available to survivors.
+Programs receive annual training on TRAUMA-INFORMED CARE in how to present clients options based on preferences and safety.

 1C-5b.
 Coordinated Annual Training on Best Practices to Address the Needs of Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors.
 NOFO Section V.B.1.e.
-Describe in the field below how your CoC coordinates to provide training for: 1. project staff that addresses best practices (e.g., trauma-informed, victim-centered) on safety and planning protocols in serving survivors of domestic violence and indicate the frequency of the training in your response (e.g., monthly, semi-annually); and 2.
+1 Describe in the field below how your CoC coordinates to provide training for: 1. project staff that addresses best practices (e.g., trauma-informed, victim-centered) on safety and planning protocols in serving survivors of domestic violence and indicate the frequency of the training in your response (e.g., monthly, semi-annually); and 2.
 Coordinated Entry staff that addresses best practices (e.g., trauma informed care) on safety and planning protocols in serving survivors of domestic violence and indicate the frequency of the training in your response (e.g., monthly, semi-annually).